Sometimes it isn't easy to talk about difficulties we are going through, even to people we are close to.

 CoCo Counselling in Communities is a social enterprise that provides a safe and confidential space to support people through one to one counselling.

-Edinburgh Social Enterprise supports, promotes and develops social enterprise in Edinburgh and serves as a hub creating social and economic growth.
+Edinburgh Social Enterprise supports, promotes and develops social enterprise in Edinburgh while also serving as a hub for creating social and economic growth.

-We are always available to discuss, explain and help prospective, new and existing Social Enterprises whether its individuals looking to set up or expand an idea, or large companies and organisation looking for the best way to move forward.
+We do this by providing services (such as training, networking, navigating legislation and bureaucracy) to a wide range of prospective, new and existing Social Enterprises throughout the Edinburgh area - whether its individuals looking to set up or expand an idea, or large companies and organisation looking for the best way to move forward.

 Edinburgh Street Pastors have been listening, caring and helping on the streets of Scotland’s capital since 2009.
 We believe in being part of the practical solution to urban problems within the cities’ nightlife.
 However we're not just there for the issues, we are also there to engage with the night time community by being a listening ear, or someone to lean on.

 New volunteers are always welcome to be feet on the streets of Edinburgh with us.